-Only 3 ingredients to make these chewy, bouncy and flavourful Chinese egg noodles!
-And even better, we're going to make them using a stand mixer.
+Only 3 ingredients to make these chewy, bouncy, and flavourful Chinese egg noodles in a stand mixer!
 Meaning you don't need to knead the dough like crazy with your hands.
 Isn't that great?

 Trust me, making homemade Chinese egg noodles has never been this easy!
-While I love my hand-knead egg noodles but using a stand mixer is such a huge help.
-I'm more than confident to say, this is my new favourite way to make them.
+While I love my hand-knead egg noodles using a stand mixer is such a huge help.
+I'm more than confident to say, this is my new favorite way to make them.

-These noodles are freezer friendly.
+These noodles are freezer-friendly, just like my crispy Chinese spring rolls!
 I've made them several times already this week and I have them all frozen.

 Using The Right Flour Matters